enspirit/monolens/README.md

 ## Available lenses

 ```
+core.dig          - Extract from the input value (object or array) using a path.
 core.chain        - Applies a chain of lenses to an input value
 core.mapping      - Converts the input value via a key:value mapping